Black Maternal Health

 In 2021, the maternal mortality rate for non-Hispanic Black (subsequently, Black) women was 69.9 deaths per 100,000 live births, 2.6 times the rate for non-Hispanic White (subsequently, White) women (26.6) [NCHS Health E-Stats.
 March 2023]

 In 1997, Killing the Black Body, a groundbreaking book, made a powerful entrance into the national conversation on race exposing America’s systemic abuse of Black women’s bodies.
-WorldCat
+Use WorldCat to locate a copy of the book at your local library.

 The National Maternal Health Hotline provides 24/7, free, confidential support before, during, and after pregnancy.
 Download and use these free materials, both in English and Spanish, to help promote.